AlmiraAlasani/DataProjects/README.md

 #Python/Jupyter Notebook

-In this repository you can find simple and different projects made in python.
+In this repository you can find simple and different projects made in Python and Jupyter Notebook.